Fixed Points of Polynomials over Division Rings: Acknowledgements

 \section{Acknowledgements}

 The first author acknowledges the receipt of the Chateaubriand Fellowship (969845L) offered by the French Embassy in Israel, and thanks the hospitality of Anne Qu\'{e}guiner-Mathieu, LAGA, and Institut Galil\'{e}e, Universit\'{e} Paris 13, in the fall of 2020, during which a significant part of the work on this paper was done.
+Both authors thank Patrick Ingram, Boris Kunyavski{\u\i} and the anonymous referee of this article for their helpful comments.